-As part of the Infection Prevention and Control Team’s day to day activity in reducing healthcare acquired infections, they undertake daily visits to the clinical areas advising on any infection control issues.
+As part of the Infection Prevention and Control Team’s day-to-day activity in reducing healthcare associated infections, they undertake daily visits to the clinical areas advising on any infection control issues.
 Hand hygiene, urinary catheters and intravenous catheters are monitored for good practice on a monthly basis.
 The team also gives advice on a range of procedures such as the thorough cleaning and decontamination of ward equipment as well as sterile procedures in theatres and outbreak management.

 Patient information leaflets

 Should you have an infection, the following leaflets are available to give you information on the particular infection and how best to manage it.